shakes76/PatternFlow/recognition/s4587349_UNet3D_Prostate/README.md

     with poorer performing DSC scores (ie prostate or rectum), to investigate if this would improve overall performance
 * Save and re-use weights
-* Adjust for class bias, where the size of background and body greatly exceed that of the prostate and rectum.
+* Adjust for class bias, as the size of background and body greatly exceed that of the prostate and rectum.

 ## Dependencies & resources